E-Learning: Why only positive feedback increases the learning effect

 • which hint texts are displayed.

-• whether participants receive a notification if they answered too few questions correctly (“not passed”).
+• whether participants receive a notification if they answered too few questions correctly (“failed”).

-In the following image, you can see two examples for a quiz on the blink.it platform:
+In the following image, you see two examples of a quiz on the blink.it platform:

 Positives Negatives Feedback Beispiel blink.it